Inhaled Relief: How COPD Devices Work

 Inhalers and nebulizers are only available by prescription.
 While you might see some bronchodilator inhalers sold over-the-counter, don't use them unless your doctor recommends it.
 They could be dangerous for people with certain health conditions, such as heart problems.

 COPD Treatment: Which Is Better for Me?

 Which approach is better: a nebulizer or an inhaler?
 It depends on what your doctor recommends, your personal preference, and what insurance will cover.
-The key is making sure you feel comfortable using either correctly.
+The key is making sure you feel comfortable using whichever one you choose correctly.

 However, using inhalers correctly can take some practice.
-Numerous studies have found that fewer than half of people with MDIs for asthma or COPD actually use them properly.
+Numerous studies have found that fewer than half the people with MDIs for asthma or COPD actually use them properly.